skippyr/becho/README.md

 ## What it can do?

-`becho` can do basically what `echo` is capable with some features that you may find useful in other utilities like `tr` by just using flags.
+`becho` can make treat, style and print text into the standart output, similar to the `echo` command.

-It can accept a text to be handled by concatenating the command line arguments with a separator or from the standart input, through a pipe line.
-It will do its magic with the properties you will define with flags and output it back in the standart output.
+It can accept a text to be handled by concatenating the command line arguments.
+It will do its magic with the properties you will define with flags and output it into the standart output.

 ### Separator